 The full moon is, astrologically, a Sun-Moon opposition - the most exact opposition possible in the birth chart, and the only one that happens in real time once a month for every person on Earth.
 Understanding what an opposition means in Jyotish is the first step to reading any Purnima correctly.

 In classical Jyotish, an opposition (planets placed exactly seven houses apart) is called a सप्तम दृष्टि (saptama drishti), a seventh-house mutual aspect.
-Every planet aspects the seventh house from itself, and the opposition is therefore the only perfectly mutual aspect in the system — each planet "sees" and "is seen by" the other simultaneously.
+Every planet aspects the seventh house from itself, so this is the standard fully mutual aspect shared by all planets: each planet "sees" and "is seen by" the other simultaneously.
 When the Sun and Moon are in opposition, they are in full mutual saptama drishti.
-Each is aware of the other.
-Neither is hidden.
+Each is aware of the other; neither is hidden.

-This is why classical texts treat Purnima differently from the other tithis.
+This is why Jyotish tradition treats Purnima differently from the other tithis.
 Most tithis involve a Moon that is partially lit, on its way toward or away from the Sun.
 Only on Purnima does the Moon receive and reflect the Sun's light in full, with no angle of dimming.
-In chart reading terms, this means the Moon's significations — mind, emotions, instinct, memory, the body's fluid systems — are at their most charged.
+In chart reading terms, this means the Moon's significations - mind, emotions, instinct, memory, the body's fluid systems - are at their most charged.
 They are lit from behind by the full force of the Sun's soul-principle.

 For any natal chart, the house that Purnima falls in at the moment of birth becomes an amplified zone.
 A person born on Purnima may find that the house the Moon occupies in their chart operates at a volume that is hard to miss, for better or worse.
-Classical texts note that Purnima janmas (those born on the full moon) often have an emotional intensity and a social visibility that sets them apart.
+Such a birth is often read as carrying emotional intensity and social visibility that set it apart.
 The light that pours through the Moon is difficult to contain.

 Each month, Purnima also activates the houses that hold the two luminaries in any natal chart.
 If your Sun is in the 9th house, the full moon illuminates the 9th and 3rd axes of your chart as a pair - simultaneously.
 This transiting activation of the full Moon is one reason sensitive practitioners report heightened mental and emotional states on Purnima nights, regardless of which month it falls in.

 The nakshatra the Moon occupies at full moon adds further precision.
 A Purnima with Moon in श्रवण (Shravana) activates listening, devotion to Vishnu, and the transmission of sacred knowledge.
-A Purnima with Moon in विशाखा (Vishakha) carries a Jupiterian-Indrian intensity, goal-setting energy that can feel almost electric.
+A Purnima with Moon in विशाखा (Vishakha) carries a Jupiterian, Indra-linked intensity, a goal-setting energy that can feel almost electric.
 Tracking the nakshatra of each month's Purnima is one of the finer calibrations available to the Panchang reader.

 The Spiritual Significance - Sattvic Tide and Mind Amplification